 The registered manager told us they were not experiencing any workforce pressures and that staffing was manageable.
-The home had a lower occupancy at the time of the inspection with vacant beds.
-We were told the staff team picked up extra hours as overtime, but this was monitored to ensure staff were not over worked.
-Recruitment was an ongoing process at the home.
+At the time of the inspection the home had 11 vacant beds.
+Staffing levels had been maintained.
+We were told the home did not use agency staff.
+They had a good core team of staff that liked to pick up extra hours as overtime.
+This was monitored to ensure staff were not over worked.